DreymaR/BigBagKbdTrixXKB/README.md

 ### For Linux using XKB

-* New "Colemak[eD]" AltGr mappings (lv3-4), placing dead keys on AltGr+symbol keys
+* Improved "Colemak[eD]" AltGr mappings (lv3-4), placing dead keys on AltGr+symbol keys
-* An Extend layer using Caps Lock as a lv5 modifier for navigation/editing from the home position and more!
+* Powerful Extend layers using Caps Lock as a lv5 modifier for navigation/editing from the home position and more!
-* Angle/Wide ergo modifications to improve wrist angles(!), hand spacing and right pinky movement+load
+* Comfy Angle/Wide ergo modifications to improve wrist angles(!), hand spacing and right pinky movement+load
 * The Curl-DH ergo mod to allow a more natural finger curvature and avoid lateral stretches
+    - The Colemak-DH layout is a combination of the Curl-DH and Angle mods, on normal row-staggered keyboards
-* Note: The Sym ergo mod to improve access to often-used symbol keys is planned to be implemented soon
+* WIP: The Sym ergo mod to improve access to often-used symbol keys is planned to be implemented soon
 * For several locales, a 'Unified Symbols' layout with only a few necessary changes from the standard Colemak[eD]
 * Also, a layout to 'Keep Local Symbols' like their default (QWERTY-type) counterparts for that locale
 * Intuitive phonetic layouts for Cyrillic, Greek and Hebrew scripts
-* Mirrored Colemak that allows one-handed typing (if I ever break an arm...)
+* Mirrored Colemak that allows one-handed typing with practically no re-learning (if I ever break an arm...)
 * The 4 Tarmak transitional Colemak layouts for learning Colemak(-DH) in smaller steps if so desired
 <br>

 The main Big Bag pages are found at [https://dreymar.colemak.org/][BigBag].
 To see XKB info boxes there, select the Tux platform icon.

 These [xkeyboard-config][XKBgitHb] files are updated to [XKB-data v2.23.1-1ubuntu1][XKB-Ub18], 2018.
-They work fine with many other versions though.
+They work fine with other versions though, in nearly all cases.
 <br>

 Some info
 ---------

 First, run the install script.
 This copies my modified files into the system X11 directory.
-The old one are backed up by default.
+Original files are backed up by default.

 You can now probably use the system's layout settings to choose a setup.
 For info on what the choices are, consult the [Big Bag][BigBag].